 Devour Madrid Food Tours – If you really want to experience the food culture of Madrid with a knowledgeable guide, we highly recommend Devour Madrid Food Tours.
-We’ve taken a tour before and had a fantastic time sampling the cuisine at places we never knew to explore.
+We've taken a tour before and had a fantastic time sampling the cuisine at places we never knew to explore.
 It's not a gay-specific tour, but it's still great.
 They are constantly ranked in the top on Tripadvisor.
+Book tour →

 Calle Fuencarral – The pedestrian street stretches from Gran Via north up for 500m with stores and shops of all kinds, not to mention plenty of cafes, restaurants and bars to take a load off during your busy shopping day.